 Things to do on Anna Maria Island: Final Thoughts

-Here, there are no grinding Tampa nightclubs, no identikit retirement villages, and no screaming theme parks.
-It’s a uniquely peaceful place; an island facing the horizon, waiting for its next sunrise.
+Here, there are no grinding Tampa nightclubs, no identikit retirement villages, no screaming theme parks.
+It’s instead a uniquely peaceful place; an island facing the horizon, waiting for its next sunset.

-I can’t wait to return, ready to join it for its next display.
+I can’t wait to return one day, ready to join it for its next display.